NYPL/nypl-core/vocabularies/business-logic/nyplCGD-UseRestrictionRules.md

-## ReCAP CGD/Use Restriction Check for Accessioning NYPL Items
+## ReCAP CGD/Use Restriction Rules for Accessioning NYPL Items
 ### Ordered Logic to Support NYPL's Sierra MARC-in-JSON to SCSBXML Translation Module [(Jira SRCH-302)](https://jira.nypl.org/browse/SRCH-302)

+**(0) Default CGD/Use Restriction Profile**

+* *The default profile should be applied to items that are eligible for Accession into ReCAP but cannot derive a CGD/Use Restriction profile from the rules below.*
+* *The default profile is: CGD="Private" and Use Restriction="In Library Use"*

 **(I) Determine ReCAP Accession eligibility.**
 1. Check for ReCAP location code in item record
 ⋅⋅⋅a.
 ReCAP item location codes always start with rc.
 The inverse is true; location codes that start with rc are always ReCAP location codes.
 ⋅⋅⋅b.
 If the item's location code is not a ReCAP location code, do not process the item.
 ⋅⋅⋅⋅⋅⋅i.
-(Probably best to "error out" here because every ReCAP item physically accessioned at ReCAP should already have a ReCAP location code -- presence of a non-ReCAP location code may indicate a larger issue with the item or record.
+(Probably best to "error out" instead of applying the default profile because every ReCAP item physically accessioned at ReCAP should already have a ReCAP location code -- presence of a non-ReCAP location code may indicate a larger issue with the item or record.
 Additionally, the resulting error/exception report could help Heide's team troubleshoot metadata issues or issues with preparatory batch processing.)
 ⋅⋅⋅c.
 If the item's location code is a ReCAP location code, proceed to (II) Determine the item's CGD.

 **(II) Determine the item's CGD.**